 The Bank has incorporated the effect of future macroeconomic developments into the ECL by applying forward-looking information on the component of the ECL, the PD.
 A simple linear model was built to analyse the relationship between the observed default rates and macroeconomic variables.
 The data set includes quarterly time series of main macro indicators and probability of default per customer segment.
 Macroeconomic variables are taken from the database of the National Statistical Office and BoM, and PD rates are derived from the bank's internal database.
-The Bank has selected Policy rate and Inflation rate with one year quarter lag for Retail and GDP and Credit growth for SME and Corporate loans for 2022 (for 2021, GDP growth with one year quarter lag and Policy rate for Retail, SME and Corporate loans), which had the highest correlation with the default rate.
+The Bank has selected Policy rate and Credit growth for Retail and Policy rate and GDP growth with one quarter lag for SME and Corporate loans for 2024 (2023: Policy rate and Inflation rate for Retail and Inflation rate and GDP growth with one quarter lag for SME and Corporate loans), which had the highest correlation with the default rate.